HezhiCao/Notes/ROS/catkin_build_system.md

 ### Why need catkin_make?
 * In order to efficiently build numerous inter-dependent, but separately developed, CMake projects.
 * ROS has a distributed development model with many modular projects.
-* Catkin can merged numerous disparate projects so that they utilize a single target dependency tree and build space.
+* Catkin can merge numerous disparate projects so that they utilize a single target dependency tree and build space.
 * A workspace’s source space contains boilerplate “top-level” CMakeLists.txt which automatically added all of the Catkin CMake projects below it to the single large CMake project

 ### Flaw of catkin_make
 * Modification of one CMakeLists will reconfigure all other packages